TheLineAnimation/playblast-plus/README.md

 ### Usage

-To show the interface in Maya run:
+To show the interface in any supported host, run:

 ```python
 import playblast_plus.launch